HPCurtis/BE_sentiment_analysis/README.md

    # Saving Bachata Exchange

-The following was a personal project I created using my skills in Natural Language Processing (NLP) to help a campaign aimed at saving one of my favorite local dance events called Bachata Exchange in London.
+The following work is a personal project I created using my skills in Natural Language Processing (NLP) to help a campaign aimed at saving one of my favorite local dance events called Bachata Exchange in London.
 My contribution involved using NLP methods to collate and express the positive value of the event, as evidenced by the overwhelmingly positive reviews from its patrons.

 ## File structure